c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

   The following types are available

   - `#<slot name>`

     Slot value of the  language understanding result of the previous user utterance (the input `nlu_result` value).
 If the slot value is empty, it is an empty string.

   - `#<key for auxiliary data>`

-    The value of this key in the input aux_data.
+    The value of this key in the input `aux_data`.
 For example, in the case of `#emotion`, the value of `aux_data['emotion']`.
 If this key is missing, it is an empty string.

   - `#sentence`

     Immediate previous user utterance (canonicalized)

   - `#user_id`

-    User ID (string)
+    User ID string

 - Variables (strings beginning with `*`)

-  The value of a variable in contextual information in the form `*<variable name>`.
+  The value of a variable in contextual information.
+It is in the form `*<variable name>`.
 The value of a variable must be a string.
 If the variable is not in the context information, it is an empty string.

-- Variable reference (string beginning with &)
+- Variable reference (string beginning with `&`)

-  The `&&<contextual variable name>` form is used to use contextual variable names in function definitions.
+  Refers to a contextual variable in function definitions.
+It is in the form `&<contextual variable name>`

 - Constant (string enclosed in `""`)